Back to Blog

 Before this system:

-• Time spent: 2-3 hours per week (scattered, stressful, usually at 11pm)
+• Time spent: 2-3 hours per week (scattered, stressful, usually late at night)

 • Missed deadlines: 3-4 per term